egeexyz/egees-arch-installer/README.md

 It's a super-simple script that automates the [manual steps](https://wiki.archlinux.org/title/installation_guide) required to install Arch Linux!

 It's best used as reference architecture for your own script.
-Or, for if you want to see what a bare-bones automated Arch install looks like.
+Or, for if you want to see what a bare-bones automated Arch install looks like.+

+The resulting system installed from this script is tiny: 1.2gb installed and about 250mb of memory used at idle.

 ## How Does It Work?

 It partitions a drive (sda1 by default), mounts it, and runs a series of pacstrap and arch-chroot commands to configure the system.

-It uses syslinux for the bootloader and systemd for networking.
+Uses syslinux for the bootloader and systemd for networking.

 Feel free to submit PRs or fork this repository and build your own script from this one.